apache/fury/javascript/packages/fory/README.md

-# Apache Fury™ JavaScript
+# Apache Fory™ JavaScript

-Javascript implementation for the Fury protocol.
+Javascript implementation for the Fory protocol.

-Apache Fury(incubating) is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.
+Apache Fory(incubating) is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.

 Incubation is required of all newly accepted projects until a further review